Bernard Farrell

 Bernard Farrell (born 1941) is an Irish dramatist, whose contemporary comedies – both light and dark – have been described as "well-wrought, cleverly shaped with a keen sense of absurdity" and as "dark and dangerous comedy in which characters are poised on the knife-edge between hilarious absurdity and hysterical breakdown".
-For the Abbey Theatre, he has served as a writer-In-association, as an advisory council member, and as a board director.
-He lives in Greystones, Co.
-Wicklow.
+For the Abbey Theatre, he has served as a writer-in-association, as an advisory council member, and as a board director.
+He lives in Greystones, County Wicklow.

+Early life

+Born in Sandycove, County Dublin.
+Both his parents were passionate about the theatre and during his childhood, he attended many plays.
+Following school at CBC Monkstown and further education at People's College Ballsbridge he worked for Sealink until 1980, when he resigned to write full-time for the theatre.

 Playwright

-Born in Sandycove, Co.
-Dublin.
-Both his parents were passionate about the theatre and his childhood was filled with attending plays.
-Following school at CBC Monkstown and further education at People's College Ballsbridge he worked for Sealink until 1980, when he resigned to write full-time for the theatre.
-Most of his 21-stage plays have been premiered at either the Abbey Theatre or the Gate Theatre in Dublin or at Red Kettle Theatre in Waterford.
+Most of Farrell's 21 stage plays have been premiered at either the Abbey Theatre or the Gate Theatre in Dublin or at Red Kettle Theatre in Waterford.
 These include I Do Not Like Thee, Doctor Fell (1979), Canaries (1980), All in Favour Said No!
 (1981), All The Way Back (1985), Say Cheese (1987), Forty-Four Sycamore (1992), The Last Apache Reunion (1993), Happy Birthday Dear Alice (1994), Stella By Starlight (1997), Kevin's Bed (1998), The Spirit of Annie Ross (1999), Lovers at Versailles (2002), Many Happy Returns (2005) The Verdi Girls (2007), Wallace, Balfe And Mr. Bunn (2009) and Bookworms which premiered at the Abbey Theatre in 2010 and was revived there in 2012.